-The Smylers Gold project located in Central Otago, New Zealand is the main focus of our mineral activity.
-Through detailed surface mapping and geochemical sampling, we have extended the known strike length Hyde-Macraes Shear Zone strands by some five kilometers eastward within our licence area.
+The Smylers Gold project located in Central Otago, is the main focus of our mineral activity.
+Through detailed surface mapping and geochemical sampling, we have extended the known strike length of the Hyde-Macraes Shear Zone strands by some five kilometres eastward within our licence area (EP60389).
 The c.10 million-ounce Hyde-Macraes Shear Zone hosts the Macraes Mine, New Zealand’s largest producing gold mine.

-Exploration work to date includes detailed structural mapping, channel and soil sampling, a large 3d resistivity and IP survey and trenching.
+Exploration work to date includes detailed structural mapping, channel and soil sampling, a large 3d resistivity + IP survey, and trenching.
 This work has revealed multiple gold-bearing shear structures that display characteristic Macraes style mineralisation across seven key prospects.

-A recent shallow scout drilling programme has tested near surface extensions to mapped shear outcrops, trench intersections and geochemical soil anomalies.
+A shallow scout drilling programme has tested near surface extensions to mapped shear outcrops, trench intersections and geochemical soil anomalies.
 Scout drilling confirmed continuous gold mineralisation at depth, within 5 prospects.
 We have commenced a diamond drill programme to test the down dip potential of mineralised structures and further characterise the structure and style of mineralisation.
-Regional reconnaissance style mapping and sampling work continues in surrounding areas.
-A diamond drill programme is planned for this summer in the Glenpark EP targeting the down dip potential of previously mined ore shots on the shear zone.
+A diamond drill programme is also underway in the adjacent EP60129 ‘Glenpark’ targeting the down dip potential of previously mined ore shoots on the shear zone.

-In South Westland our Haast Road Project is targeting alluvial mineral sands proximal to their Alpine Schist source.
+In South Westland, our Manakai Project is targeting alluvial mineral sands proximal to their Alpine Schist source.
 Regional prospecting led to the discovery of several heavy mineral prospects within the permit.
-Our current exploration programme is focused on the Manakai Prospect, ~20km south of Fox Glacier situated on recently purchased freehold rural land.
-Coarse heavy minerals are found concentrated to economic levels within Holocene river gravels throughout the prospect.
-A combination of recycling of glacial moraine sediments and catchments being wholly comprised of highest grade schist result in higher than average HM concentrations within our prospects.
-Exploration work to date includes mapping, geophysical surveys, drilling and bulk sampling with encouraging results.
-We are now focused on process test work and resource definition and project feasibility studies.
+Our current exploration programme is focused on the Manakaiaua Prospect, ~20km south of Fox Glacier situated on recently purchased freehold rural land.
+Coarse heavy minerals, predominantly garnet, are found concentrated to economic levels within Holocene river gravels throughout the prospect.
+A combination of recycling of glacial moraine sediments and catchments being wholly comprised of highest-grade schist result in higher-than-average HM concentrations to a depth of 70m within our prospect.

-In north Westland we hold three prospecting permits situated on Holocene shoreline placer deposits.
-These deposits have been historically evaluated for their ilmenite content.
+In North Westland, we currently hold 4 mineral permits situated on shoreline placer deposits.
+These deposits have been historically evaluated for their ilmenite content with considerable drilling and resource definition undertaken in the 1970s and again in the 1990s.
+Recent work reveals North Westland has highest abundances of REE bearing minerals within shoreline sand deposits.
 Our goal is to evaluate the combined potential of all known heavy minerals including garnet, ilmenite and REE minerals within all permits.

-The recently granted 2,170Ha exploration permit EP60567 “Wombat Creek”, located immediately south of the Rimu Channel with its long history of gold production, is under-explored and will target large volumes of paleo channel hosted alluvial gold.
-No historic mining was undertaken within the permit due to the basal auriferous gravels being deeper than the adjoining mined areas.
+The recently granted 2,170Ha exploration permit EP60567 “Wombat Creek”, is located immediately south of the Rimu Channel.
+The Rimu Channel, with its long history of gold production, is under-explored and we will target large volumes of paleo channel hosted alluvial gold.
+Little historic mining was undertaken within the permit area due to the basal auriferous gravels being deeper than the adjoining mined areas.
 Historic exploration through the permit area has been limited to shallow drilling and test pitting.
 To date, only low gold grades have been found in the surface gravels, however basal ~20m to the regionally prospective Blue Bottom basement has yet to be tested.
-Planning is underway for a systematic deep drilling programme to test these deeper gravels across the permit area
+Planning is underway for a systematic deep drilling programme to test these deeper gravels across the permit area.